EBD-CREST/HuronFS/README.md

 A "Master" application is running on each Master node.

     * IOnode:
-Under each Master node, there are multiple IOnodes IOnodes are responsible for storing actual data and transferring data with client.
+Under each Master node, there are multiple IOnodes.
+IOnodes are responsible for storing actual data and exchanging data with client.
-An "IOnode" application is running, on each I/O node.
+An "IOnode" application is running on each I/O node.

     * Client node:
 Client nodes run user applications.
-User could mount HuronFS via FUSE or use a pre-load library to interact with HuronFS.
+User mounts HuronFS via FUSE or uses a pre-load library to interact with HuronFS.

 ### Structure of the Cloud-based burst buffer
 * Master node:
-    * Master: locates in bin, is a binary executable file of Master application.
+    * Master: located in bin, is a binary executable file of Master application.
 * IOnode:
-    * IOnode: locates in bin, is a binary executable file of IOnode application.
+    * IOnode: located in bin, is a binary executable file of IOnode application.
 * Client node:
-    * libHuFS.so: locates in lib, is a dynamic pre-load library used to interact with Master node and I/O nodes.
+    * libHuFS.so: located in lib, is a dynamic (preloadable) library used to interact with Master nodes and IOnodes.
-    * hufs: locates in bin, is a binary executable file using fuse.
+    * hufs: located in bin, is a binary executable file using fuse.

 PREPARATION:
 --------------------------------------------------------------------------------------------------------------